Practice meets

 Wonder seeking Wisdom

-We value intellectual integrity based on critical thinking and empirical evidence as well as historically and anthropologically informed argumentation.
-At the same time, we cultivate an attitude of epistemic humility as we are aware that some things are not meant to be grasped by reason or language.
-There is nevertheless ample room for more nuanced and refined understandings of the content of our human experience.
-We regard intellectual discourse and theoretical understanding as a source of empowerment and freedom.
+We prioritize intellectual integrity, grounded in critical thinking, empirical evidence, and historically and anthropologically informed analysis.
+At the same time, we embrace epistemic humility, recognizing that not everything can be fully understood through reason or language.
+Yet, there remains ample room for more nuanced and refined interpretations of the human experience.
+We see intellectual discourse and theoretical understanding as vital sources of empowerment and freedom.

-A core aim of the Institute of Devotional Arts is to bring together conceptual and embodied knowledge, or theory and practice.
-To this end, we actively promote interdisciplinary and intercultural research that addresses the entire human person – body, mind, heart, spirit, imagination, intuition, and so on.
-We believe that these multiple perspectives make for a richer understanding of the world and of our place in it.
+A core aim of the Institute of Devotional Arts is to unite conceptual and embodied knowledge, merging theory with practice.
+We actively promote interdisciplinary and intercultural research that embraces the full spectrum of the human experience—body, mind, heart, spirit, imagination, and intuition.
+We believe that these diverse perspectives lead to a richer understanding of the world and our place within it.

-There is beauty, goodness, and truth to be found in all traditions.
-Some of the epistemological insights upon which we draw remain on the fringes of our present-day materialistic world-view.
-These include transpersonal or depth psychology, integral theory, and the perennial philosophy, as well as the study of myth and mysticism.
-We believe many insights decried as deluded, irrelevant, or pathological by the established order are actually invaluable repositories of wisdom.
+There is beauty, goodness, and truth in all traditions, yet some of the most profound insights are often overlooked by today’s materialistic worldview.
+These include transpersonal psychology, integral theory, and the study of myth.
+We believe that many of these insights, dismissed as irrelevant or misguided by conventional thinking, are in fact invaluable sources of wisdom.

 Shams-ed-Dīn Tabrīzī